Devyani37/SearchAPI/README.md

 gradle app:run

 ```
-Running the above once the db is running should compile and run the code.
-The output of a find by ID and a query should output in the console.
+Running the above once the db is up should compile and run and output to the console the result of a find-by-id request and a query.